 It is not scripts or tools or templates all of the time.
 It is the abundance of opportunities that go unvalued.
 One less appointment set means nothing to your BDC team, but one less sale here and there can mean the world to a salesperson.
 And to their family.

 Relay this.
-Make sure you put a heaping of thought on your BDC’s shoulders and they understand the ripple effect.
+Make sure a part of your BDC training is putting a heaping of thought on your BDC’s shoulders so they understand the ripple effect.
 Their bad mood or lack of energy and focus truly has an impact on how a good person lives their life.
 Hopefully they will take more ownership of each and every gift they’ve been given.